ME495-EmbeddedSystems/final-project-penpal/README.md

 +`moveit_ctl.launch.py`
 Integration-test launchfile for the MoveIt-based controller.

+## Challenges
+### Integration
+- Significantly multithreaded code in the penpal node - many actions need to be done in parallel
+- Integrating many distinct functions into one architecture

+### WritePlanner & Transforms
+- management of many frames, complex trajectories, and the transforms between them
+- most of these transforms were handled manually (using numpy, scipy) rather than using the TF tree, due to the sheer amount of information to handle.

 ## Development Instructions
 This repo contains a pre-commit hook that performs lint checks before you're allowed to commit code, and also auto-formats some of those errors for you (i.e. replacing double quotes with single quotes).
 This is so we don't have to go back and fight with with ament_lint for a million years like we did in the previous project.